rubenSinzig/express_rest_API/README.md

 ## For the endpoint `/user` that adds new user

-- Create a middleware method that will make sure the object received contains `userName`, `userPass`, `age`, `fbw` and `email`.
+- Create a middleware method that will make sure the object received contains `userName`, `userPass`, `age`, `fbw` and `email`. <!-- NOT finish -->
-- Create a middleware method that will check if the user is above 18 years old
+- Create a middleware method that will check if the user is above 18 years old <!-- NOT finish -->
-- Create a middleware method that will check if the user belongs to our FBW
+- Create a middleware method that will check if the user belongs to our FBW <!-- NOT finish -->
-- If all the above is true, then you should send a response with a success message
+- If all the above is true, then you should send a response with a success message <!-- NOT finish -->
-- If any of the middleware fails, you should send a response with an error message that says why the user is not valid.
+- If any of the middleware fails, you should send a response with an error message that says why the user is not valid. <!-- NOT finish -->

 #### EXAMPLE RESPONSES